HeptaDecane/az-204/questions.md

 • Allow ltering by the customer identier.
 • Allow searching of information contained within a document.
 • Minimize costs.
-You create and congure a standard general-purpose v2 storage account to support the solution.
+You create and configure a standard general-purpose v2 storage account to support the solution.
 You need to implement the solution.
 What should you implement?**

 **Requirement:**